pradeeppisini/M2_Smart-Car-Parking-System/5_Report/README.md

 # COMPONENTS AND SUPPLIES:
 1.atmega328p

 2.Ultrasonic Sensor - HC-SR04 (Generic)

 3.LED bulb or Buzzer

 4.Connecting Wires

 5.Resistors

 6.5V Rail

 7.Switch

+# ADVANTAGES:
+1. A door sensor lets you know if someone enters your house.
+2. You can also set it to emit an alarm that deters someone from entering.